DHTMLX/docs-diagram/docs/api/diagram_editor/editor/events/beforelinetitlemove_event.md

 ~~~

 **Change log**:
-- The parameter of the callback function is changed to object in v6.0
+- The callback function takes an object as a parameter since v6.0
 - Added in v4.1